Award Process and Criteria

-The ten-member HARC is a standing committee whose responsibility is to oversee the granting of university-level recognition to worthy individuals.
-The HARC consists of several types of individuals to ensure broad representation across the university.
-Nine members of HARC, including the Chair, are eligible to vote.
+The ten-member Honorary Awards and Recognition Committee is a standing committee whose responsibility is to oversee the granting of University-level recognition to worthy individuals.
+HARC consists of several types of individuals to ensure broad representation across the University.
+Nine members of HARC, including the chair, are eligible to vote.

 The following outlines HARC rights and responsibilities:

-Formal recommendation by HARC represents a majority vote of the committee members.
-If HARC members are unable to participate in meetings at which votes are cast, they can provide a proxy to another active HARC member.
+- Formal recommendation by HARC represents a majority vote of the committee members.
+If committee members are unable to participate in meetings at which votes are cast, they can provide a proxy to another active committee member.
 In cases of a tie, the president shall cast the deciding vote.

-Although the HARC is responsible for reviewing all university level honorary recognitions, their primary responsibility is the identification of an honorary degree candidate in relation to the winter and spring Commencement ceremonies.
-HARC may designate more than one honorary degree candidate for each commencement ceremony.
+- Although the committee is responsible for reviewing all University-level honorary recognitions, their primary responsibility is the identification of an honorary degree candidate in relation to the winter and spring Commencement ceremonies.
+The committee may designate more than one honorary degree candidate for each commencement ceremony.

-The HARC will review completed nomination packets on behalf of the university.
-In addition, the members may independently gather additional information to enrich the review and discussion of each candidate.
+- The committee will review completed nomination packets on behalf of the University.
+In addition, the committee members may independently gather additional information to enrich the review and discussion of each candidate.

-The university president is responsible for appointing the HARC chair and presenting candidates recommended by HARC to the Board of Trustees along with supporting documentation.
-The president may also suggest a nomination, working with the HARC members to develop the appropriate submission of materials for the HARC review process.
+The University president is responsible for appointing the HARC chair and presenting candidates recommended by the committee to the Board of Trustees along with supporting documentation.
+The president may also suggest a nomination, working with the committee members to develop the appropriate submission of materials for the committee review process.

-By majority vote, the University of West Florida Board of Trustees can authorize the university president to confer awards and recognitions following a recommendation by the HARC.
+By majority vote, the University of West Florida Board of Trustees can authorize the University president to confer awards and recognitions following a recommendation by HARC.
 The Board of Trustees may gather additional information on the nominee beyond the materials submitted for consideration.

-Preferred Timeline for Selection of Honors Related to Commencement Presentations:
+Timeline for Selection of Honors Related to Commencement Presentations

-The spring standing meeting should take place in January to prepare and forward nominations for the February BOT meeting; successful candidates would be prepared for the subsequent fall ceremony.
-The Coordinators will need to be active in recruiting nominees during the preceding fall semester to accommodate the time needed for a February BOT review.
+The spring standing meeting should take place in January to prepare and forward nominations for the Board of Trustees' scheduled February meeting.
+Successful candidates during the spring process would be feted at the subsequent fall ceremony.
+The coordinators will need to be active in recruiting nominees during the preceding fall semester to accommodate the necessary time needed for a Board of Trustees review in February.